jimasp/behave-vsc/README.md

 - `behave-vsc.fastSkipList`
   - Default: empty string
-  - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled.
+  - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled, or when debugging.
   - A csv of skip tags that each start with `@` that will stop behave being called for features/scenarios marked with those tags.
   - Example: `@skip, @skipped`
   - This is just so you can speed up your test run if you have a large amount of skipped tests.